* This is the Professional Version. *

 Acute hepatic involvement, occurring in some patients, resembles viral hepatitis, with fever, malaise, hepatomegaly with right upper abdominal pain, and possibly jaundice.
 Headache and respiratory signs are frequently absent.

 Chronic Q fever may manifest within a few weeks to many years after the initial infection.
-Hepatitis may manifest as FUO.
+Hepatitis may manifest as fever of unknown origin.
 Liver biopsy may show granulomas, which should be differentiated from other causes of liver granulomas (eg, TB, sarcoidosis, histoplasmosis, brucellosis, tularemia, syphilis).

-The mortality rate is only 1% of untreated patients but is higher in those with endocarditis.
+The case-fatality rate is only about 1% in untreated patients but is higher in those with endocarditis.
 Some patients with neurologic involvement have residual impairment.

-Symptoms do not readily suggest the diagnosis.
+Symptoms do not readily suggest the diagnosis of Q fever.
 Early on, Q fever resembles many infections (eg, influenza, other viral infections, salmonellosis, malaria, hepatitis, brucellosis).
 Later, it resembles many forms of bacterial, viral, and mycoplasmal and other atypical pneumonias.
 Contact with animals or animal products is an important clue.

 Patients with respiratory symptoms or signs require chest x-ray; findings may include atelectasis, pleural-based opacities, pleural effusion, and lobar consolidation.
 The gross appearance of the lungs may resemble bacterial pneumonia but, histologically, more closely resembles psittacosis and some viral pneumonias.